 PSA is produced by all prostate cells, not just prostate cancer cells.
 In order to determine why your PSA is rising, your doctor will first try to determine where the cells producing PSA are located.

 This involves imaging, such as a CT, MRI, or bone scan.
-However, in cases where PSA is still very low, imaging tests may not provide enough information on which to determine a further course of action.
+However, in cases where PSA is still very low, imaging tests may not provide enough information to determine a further course of action.
 So sometimes the next steps are based on the probability (chance) of cure with radiation rather than actually seeing the cancer on scans, because the clusters of prostate cancer cells might be very small.
-Newer molecular imaging scans can be done at select centers; these scans including C11-choline (performed in limited clinic centers), F18-fluciclovine (recently FDA approved), and PSMA PET scans (currently performed only in the context of a clinical trial).
-It’s important to note that all scans can have difficulty in finding tumors with low PSA levels.
+Newer molecular imaging scans can be done at select centers; these scans include C11-choline (performed in limited clinic centers), F18-fluciclovine (Axumin; FDA-approved and available across the US), and F18-sodium fluoride (to evaluate for bone metastases).

-PSMA-PET is a new molecular imaging technology that uses PSMA to more precisely identify prostate cancer metastases in the body; it is significantly more sensitive than traditional bone and CT scans.
+PSMA-PET is another new molecular imaging technology, initially FDA approved in 2020, that uses PSMA (a protein on the surface of prostate cancer cells) to more precisely identify prostate cancer metastases.
+It is significantly more sensitive than traditional bone and CT scans.

 Understanding PSA Numbers